AImageLab-zip/ToothFairy/ToothFairy3/Multi-Instance-Segmentation/evaluation/README.md

 If you found any problem related to such algorithms, please report it to us by opening an issue in this repository.

-You can evaluate your algorithm locally by running `./test` or the `run-pipeline.sh` in the parent directory
+You can evaluate your algorithm locally by running `./test` or the `run-pipeline.sh` in the parent directory.
+Ensure to modify some hardcoded path with the correct ones before running the scripts